 What are carbs?

 - Starch, made up of many sugar units bonded together, is found in foods that come from plants.
-Starchy foods provide a slow and steady release of energy throughout the day.
+Starchy foods, such as bread, rice, potatoes and pasta, provide a slow and steady release of energy throughout the day.
 Find out more about starchy foods.

 - Fibre is only found in foods that come from plants.
-Fibre helps with digestion and may help lower cholesterol.
+Fibre helps keep our bowels healthy and some types of fibre may help lower cholesterol.
+Research shows diets high in fibre are associated with a lower risk of cardiovascular disease, type 2 diabetes and some cancers.
 Good sources of fibre include vegetables with skins on, wholegrain bread, wholewheat pasta and pulses (beans and lentils).
 Find out more about fibre.

 Why do we need carbs?

 Carbs are important to your health for a number of reasons.
 In a healthy balanced diet they are the body’s main source of energy.
-High fibre, slow release carbs help regulate sugar levels in the blood.
+High fibre, starchy carbs release sugar into the blood more slowly than sugary foods and drinks.

-Carbs should be the body’s main source of energy in a healthy balanced diet, providing 4kcal (16.8kJ) per gram.
-Whether you eat starchy foods or sugary foods, both are broken down into glucose (sugar) before being absorbed into the bloodstream.
+Carbs should be the body’s main source of energy in a healthy balanced diet, providing about 4kcal (17kJ) per gram.
+Carbs are broken down into glucose (sugar) before being absorbed into the bloodstream.
 From there, the glucose enters the body’s cells with the help of insulin.
 Glucose is used by your body for energy, fuelling all of your activities, whether going for a run or breathing.
 Unused glucose can be converted to glycogen found in the liver and muscles.
-If unused, glucose can be converted to fat, for long-term storage.
+If unused, glucose can be converted to fat, for long-term storage of energy.